 - Attachments/assets, i.e. images, gifs, videos, links, etc.

 Benefits of using a marketing calendar for your marketing efforts

 A marketing calendar serves a very critical use in the big picture of your marketing.
-It serves as the planning board where plans can be defined as smaller tasks and then tracked as you work towards success.
+It serves as the marketing project management tool where plans can be defined as smaller tasks and then tracked as you work towards success.

 A marketing calendar brings the element of foresight into play for every marketing team or marketer.
 The marketing calendar helps you visualize where you want to be, the outcomes you want to achieve, the steps you intend to take, the team members that’ll contribute to your efforts, and how they’ll be involved in your marketing efforts.

 Instead of trying to manage everything in your head, a marketing calendar offers an easy-to-manage tool for planning every bit of your strategy ahead so you can follow along as you execute.

 Except you’re a long marketer, you’ll need an engaged team to achieve your marketing targets.
 You’ll need to have all your team members focused 100% on your targets, the goals you’re pursuing, and how it all fits together.
 A marketing calendar comes in handy right here.
 It offers the ideal tool for prioritizing tasks to your team members so they can stay on the same page and make their inputs which will determine your success.